romanpauk/dingo/README.md

 Container can be used from multiple modules, specifically it can be filled in one module and used in other modules.
 This is a requirement for larger projects with not so clean dependencies.
 Compared to the compile-time DI solutions, errors are propagated in runtime as exceptions.

-#### Exception-safe
+#### Exception Safety Guarantee

-When exception occurs in user-provided code, the state of the container is not changed.
-Implemented using roll-back.
+When an exception occurs in a user-provided code during instance resolution, the state of a container is valid with all successfully resolved instances intact.
+Note that as a resolution is a recursive process, the container state can be modified due to successful resolutions being made before reaching a resolution that will fail.

 #### Extensible